hcratch3/hcratch3-doc/docs/how-to-make-extension.md

 To debug the built module, you need to retrieve the module via a web server.

-For example, set up [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in your local repository and load the module in the Xcratch editor as follows.
+For example, set up [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in your local repository and load the module in the Hcratch3 editor as follows.
 (The port number and path of the URL will vary depending on the settings of Live Server)

-1. Open the Xcratch Editor.
+1. Open the Hcratch3 Editor.
 2. Click the "Add Extension" button.
 3. Select the "Load Extension" extension.
 4. Enter the URL of the module in the input field and press the "OK" button.